Skip to main content

 Source: eSafety Commissioner

-Your identity information is any piece of personal information, or data, that can help to confirm who you are or how to find you.
+Your identity information is any piece of personal information or data that can help to confirm who you are or how to find you.
 It may be information on its own or in context with other information.

 It can include everyday things that are specific to you, like your: